IgniteUI/igniteui-documentation/topics/02_Controls/igBulletGraph/01_Adding/00_igBulletGraph_Adding_to_an_HTML_Page.md

 - [Adding *igBulletGraph* to an ASP.NET MVC Application](igBulletGraph-Adding-Using-the-MVC-Helper.html): This topic demonstrates, with code examples, how to add the igBulletGraph control to an ASP.NET MVC View using the ASP.NET MVC helper.

-- [jQuery and ASP.NET MVC Helper API Links (*igBulletGraph*)](igBulletGraph-API-Links.html): This topic provides links to the API reference documentation about the `igBulletGraph` control and the ASP.NET MVC Helper for it.
+- [jQuery and MVC API Links (*igBulletGraph*)](igBulletGraph-API-Links.html): This topic provides links to the API reference documentation about the `igBulletGraph` control and the ASP.NET MVC Helper for it.